thiagola92/zerotier-gdextension/README_WINDOWS.md

 # Windows solutions
 Every error and solution while compiling in windows.

-**Note**:
-Many errors will require you to clean created files, but they are used as cache (there is probably a way to make a clean rerun but I don't know).
+**Note**: Many errors will require you to clean created files, because they are used as cache.

 ## Error 1
-(after running `. .\build.ps1; Build-Host -BuildType "Release" -Arch "x64"`)

 ```
 CMake Error at CMakeLists.txt:2 (project):
   Generator